 |

-In November 1997, I stumbled upon
+In November 1997, I stumbled upon a wonderful

-a wonderful web site and email list called Crochet
+web site and email list called Crochet Partners.
+The site itself was a

-You can find patterns, links, a great resource list, a chat room,
+a great resource list, a chat room, exchanges, and much more.
+They also

-group that has really revived my interest in crochet and has challenged
+had a great email discussion group that revived my interest in crochet and has

 A while back, someone told me about The Hook and the Book, an online virtual exhibit featuring the history of knit and crochet in America.
 A "must see" for anyone who is interested in the origins of crochet and heirlooms!